EnviroDIY/Arduino-SDI-12/docs/SupportedBoardsAndTimers.md

 >
 > A TC can also perform waveform generation, such as frequency generation and pulse-width modulation.
 >
-> Features
+> **Features of the Timer Controllers**
 >
 > - Selectable configuration
 >   - 8-, 16- or 32-bit TC operation, with compare/capture channels
 > - 2 compare/capture channels (CC) with:
 >   - Double buffered timer period setting (in 8-bit mode only)
 >   - Double buffered compare channel